 The SSH Connection step is available only if you are adding an ESX host.
-If you are adding a VMware vCenter Server or ESXi host, the wizard will skip this step, and you will pass to the Summary step of the wizard.
+If you are adding a vCenter Server or ESXi host, the wizard will skip this step, and you will pass to the Summary step of the wizard.

 If necessary, you can use an SSH connection for file copying operations.
 SSH connection settings are optional.
 If you do not want to use SSH, clear the Use service console connection to this server check box.
 In this case, Veeam Backup & Replication will work with the ESX host in the agentless mode.

 - Make sure that the Use service console connection to this server check box is selected.

 - From the Credentials list, select credentials to connect to the service console of the ESX host.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add the credentials.
 For more information, see Managing Credentials.

 - To configure advanced SSH settings, click Advanced.